Kodotautas/Data-Engineering/5_LT_companies_cars/README.md

 - get information about companies cars from Regitra
 - get information about companies and it's names
 - store data in BigQuery
-- analyze companies and create dashboard with Looker
+- analyze companies and create dashboard with Looker Studio
 - set schedule to pipeline and dashboard

 ### Dataflow: